• The McClelland Lab

 • Selected Experimental Techniques

 We use a diverse approach to provide tangible solutions for addressing disparities in radiation therapy access facing cancer patients spanning the clinic and community.
-We utilize patient navigation, open access radiation therapy planning software, mathematical modeling, observational cohort studies, and short-course radiation therapy to identify and address disparities in access to optimal healthcare.
+We utilize patient navigation, open access radiation therapy planning software, mathematical modeling, life cycle assessments, automated quality assurance software, observational cohort studies, and short-course radiation therapy to identify and address disparities in access to optimal healthcare.
+Our work has been recognized throughout the United States and by several countries internationally including Ghana, Russia, Canada, Brazil, and Nigeria.

 • broken image